 This guidance document sets out the benefits of measuring and reporting on progress and how businesses can go about it.
-Responding to requests from businesses that have signed the CEO Statement of Support and others, the UN Women and UN Global Compact partnership has produced this gender-specific guidance that:
+In addition, this guidance makes the link with the most prominent sustainability reporting framework, the Global Reporting Initiative (GRI), for further direction.
+Responding to requests from businesses that have signed the CEO Statement of Support and others, the UN Women and UN Global Compact partnership has produced this gender- specific guidance that: